-Artificial Intelligence in Genome editing is essential to has the potential completely transform the medical field.
+Artificial Intelligence in Genome editing is essential and has the potential to completely transform the agriculture field.
 Technologies for CRISPR-based editing, such as CRISPR/Cas9, provide accurate and focused altering an organism's genetic code, a significant biotechnological advance (Tyagi et al., 2020).
 But the combination of AI and CRISPR enhances the GED pipeline as a whole by offering fresh perspectives, new tools, and chances to work with and comprehend the genetic code.
 AI is now required for medical information analysis because to recent developments in multi-omics technologies that can generate huge information several sources, including genes, RNA, proteins, and DNA changes (Hamet and Tremblay, 2017).
 Large and complicated genetic data sets have been analyzed and understood using DL and ML algorithms (Quazi et al.,2022).
 By finding more suitable features for AI models, these studies may help improve their capacity to forecast editing consequences like off-target editing.
 For instance, CRISPR-based GED can help build immune cells that can target cancer subtypes or disrupt oncogenes, while AI algorithms can Using genetic information to determine cancer subtypes (Katti et al., 2022).
 An ML system named SPROUT was created ( Leenay et al., 2019) and has a good degree of accuracy in predicting the repair outcomes of Genome editing in primary T cells.
 SPROUT was trained on a large dataset of CRISPR-Cas9 editing events that altered the outcome, it can be used to design CRISPR experiments that maximize the desired outcomes.
 Researchers employing CRISPR-Cas9 to create novel treatments for cancer and other illnesses will find it to be a useful tool.
 The technology of CRISPR is developing rapidly.
 Figure 1 illustrates that there are other options for GED besides Cas9.
 For this reason, different Cas protein variations are being studied.
 Examples include CRISPR-Cas3 (Morisaka et al., 2019), CRISPR-Cas12 (Xiao et al., 2021; Senthilnathan et al., 2023), and CRISPR-Cas13 (Kavuri et al., 2022).
 Consequently, the use of AI techniques ought to grow in significance.

 AI's function in digital agriculture and automation:-

 Genetic enhancements in plant breeding and genetic research are substantially accelerated by automation in collecting data and processing.
 Large volumes of data, including genotypic and phenotypic data, are gathered more quickly and precisely by automated methods.
-This quick data collection speeds up the cycle of reproduction and quickens the incorporation of preferable features into new plant varieties by enabling researchers to make better-informed selections and decisions in breeding programs [Sheikh et al., 2024].
+This quick data collection speeds up the cycle of reproduction and quickens the incorporation of preferable features into new plant varieties by enabling researchers to make better-informed selections and decisions in breeding programs (Sheikh et al., 2024).
 By enabling dynamic decision-making, data analysis improves genetic.
 Only the plants that perform the best are chosen thanks to the accurate measurement of phenotypic features made possible by AI-driven sensor and image analysis technology.
 Through analytical and automated learning models, AI can also evaluate historical data, model breeding techniques, and optimize breeding designs.
-Massive breeding projects can be automated thanks to capacity, which produces reliable genetic information or expedites the spread of improved varieties across various climates and geographical areas [Harfouche et al., 2019].
+Massive breeding projects can be automated thanks to capacity, which produces reliable genetic information or expedites the spread of improved varieties across various climates and geographical areas (Harfouche et al., 2019).
 The breeding of plants is undergoing an innovation thanks to the use of Robots and imaging satellites, which promotes early variety selection, increases genetic diversity evaluations, and permits high-throughput phenotyping.
-This greatly improves the selection of the top-performing types during the early phases of breeding when paired with AI [Jasim et al., 2023; Redhu et al., 2022].
+This greatly improves the selection of the top-performing types during the early phases of breeding when paired with AI (Jasim et al., 2023; Redhu et al., 2022).